ubuntu-mate/ubuntu-mate.org/_posts/2016-04-21-ubuntu-mate-xenial-final-release.md

     * Minor bugs fixes.
   * Prepared the Ubuntu MATE 16.04 image for the Raspberry Pi 2 and Raspberry Pi 3.

-{% include blog/jumbotron.html
-    title = "Ubuntu MATE 16.04 summary of changes" text = "If you're interested in a general overview of what change in Ubuntu MATE 16.04, take a look at our press kit." button_text = "Press Kit"
-    button_url = "/ubuntu-mate-1604-presskit/"
-%}

 ### Community contributors

 Here are just a few of the people who contributed to Ubuntu MATE during the